Noise-Aware Speech Separation with Contrastive Learning: NASS Method

 \subsection{Patch-wise Contrastive Learning}

-Based on the noise-speaker, we can further denoise the separated speech utilizing predicted noise.
-As shown in Figure~\ref{NASS}, patch-wise contrastive learning is conducted on $h_{s_t}$ and $h_k$, where details can be found in Figure~\ref{Patch}.
+Based on additional noise output (ANO), we can further denoise the separated speech by performing patch-wise contrastive learning (PCL) between $h_{\hat s_a}$, $h_{s_a}$ and $h_{\hat n}$, as shown in Fig.\ref{Patch}.
+We now describe the contrastive learning process for each utterance training.